fedimint/fedimint/docs/setup-docs.md

 You should now have your machines running and be able to ssh into them.
 We'll install fedimint on each machine using the docker install script.

-Run the No TLS fedimint setup script below on each of the 4 machines you're running the fedimint gaurdian daemon on.
+Run the No TLS fedimint setup script below on each of the 4 machines you're running the fedimint guardian daemon on.
 Only install fedimintd on the boxes that'll run the guardians.
 If you're running the lightning gateway on one of the machines, you'll install the gateway setup script on that machine as well.

 ### Fedimint Setup Script (No TLS):